cnmeier/RecycleBuddy/README.md

 #### HoyaHacks Spring 2020

 ## Premise
-In working to tackle the challenge of getting more people to composte and recycle, we realized many are not well educated on the types of materials that are compostable / recyclable.
+In working to tackle the challenge of getting more people to compost and recycle, we realized many are not well educated on the types of materials that are compostable / recyclable.
 In creating Recycle Buddy, we aimed to create a simple and easy interaction between our users and the information available on everyday foods so we could streamline this knowledge, making it that much easier to make a positve impact on our enviornment and our users.
 Recycle Buddy uses publicly available information detailing the sepcifics of everyday food items to inform our users what exactly they're throwing away; additionally, Recycle Buddy implements a secured online database webhosting platform that allowed us to keep our users' information and accounts secured.
 This provided a way to authenticate and better track our users upon login.

 ## What We Used:
 ### USDA FoodData Central Database